grimmpp/cloud-foundry-resource-scheduler/README.md

   * Multi application instances => currently it's a single container application.
   * sync job which checks if broker db is in same state like cf db, only regarding its own instances.
   * reduction of memory consumption
-  * Tracing for http communication + header field which identifies sender
+  * Tracing for http communication

 ## How to build and run unit tests
 ````